 Affordable Housing Opportunities

-The Housing Authority of Cook County’s waiting list for housing in Blue Island opened April 9, 2020 and all applications are taken online.
-Additionally, the Housing Choice voucher waiting list is scheduled to open soon.
+The Housing Authority of Cook County’s waiting list for housing is full.
 Please sign up for alerts notifying you when and how to apply for housing assistance.

 For people on the frontlines of the COVID-19 crisis, please visit Airbnb to get connected with temporary housing and be closer to your patients.
 Airbnb is waving hosting fees and hosts have the option to offer their space for free, discounted, or full price.